karolinaszczesna/data-visualisation/README.md

 ![Mock Slide](https://github.com/karolinaszczesna/hr-data-visualisation/blob/55c5d3b70a2f3745a13043e93b6e3fcd218fc6cb/plots/s7.png)

-Scatter plot with trend line shows that there is a slightly inscreasing trend in salary as the number of years worked rise.
+Scatter plot with trend line shows that there is a slightly inscreasing trend in salary as the number of years worked rises.
 However, the distribution of observations vary a lot and there occur some outliers, therefore the next scatter plot displays the dependence of years worked on salary with respect to departments.

 ### 4. How the number of years worked impact the salary in each department?